Express Visit to Auschwitz-Birkenau

 AUSCHWITZ-BIRKENAU

-The word 'selection' also has an academic meaning.
+The word "selection" also has an academic meaning.
 Should we forget it?

 |

-Many parallelepipeds of brick, at the height of a man or a woman, are topped with tall The set of these well-aligned houses is dotted with small wooden viewpoints mounted on their stilts - some with a lattice, others not; many with a Chinese note (small pagodas) this neat and very maintained landscape. |
+Many brick parallelepipeds, at man’s or woman’s height, are topped with grandstoits All of these well-aligned houses are dotted with small wooden watchtowers mounted on their stilts - some with clerestories, others not; many have a Chinese touch (small pagodas) in this neat, very maintained landscape. |

 ||